Prince25/StockAlertBot/README.md

 <br><br>

-> How does it work?
+### How does it work?

-Enter the product URLs and set how often you want the program to check if those products are in stock.
-When an item becomes available, it will notify you through both text on console and three auditory beeps as well as opening the product page automatically in your default web browser if you allowed it to do so.
-You may further configure to send alerts to Slack or Discord.
+Enter links of the products you want tracked and how often you want the program to check if those products are in stock.
+When an item becomes available, you may configure it to automatically notify you through variety of alerts including sound, email, discord and slack notifications, text on console, opening the URL in your browser, and more to come.
+<br><br>

-> What stores/wesbites are supported?
+### What stores/wesbites are supported?

 Currently, the following stores are supported:
 * AntOnline
 * Amazon (Fails at low interval rates)